samisbakedham/finn/doc/atomic_swap_marketplace.md

 Such integrity fee allows wallets to set filtering rules, so the potentially spam offers, with low fees, can be filtered out.
 The purpose of this output is to prevent massive flooding.
 In order to flood the network, attacker will need to pay at fees for each offers.
-Since fees are paid to miners, in case of spam attack to the marketplace, the miners will start getting more rewards, more miners will come, and MWC network become stronger.
+Since fees are paid to miners, in case of spam attack to the marketplace, the miners will start getting more rewards, more miners will come, and finn network become stronger.

 It will take few minutes for Qt-wallet, open on market place, to receive all offers that exist.
 Proposed value for this time period is 5 minutes.